 At one point, a woman comes to an ophthalmic center and buys a pair of eyeglasses for her husband.
-Two weeks later, she returns and says:
+Then, two weeks later, she returns and says:

-“Thank you, they are of no help, he still doesn’t see things as I want him to!”
+“Thank you, they are no help; he still doesn’t see things as I want him to!”

-Probably many of you know the phrase “Before you take the speck out of the other person’s eyes, see the log in your eyes!”.
+Probably many of you know the phrase, “Before you take the speck out of the other person’s eyes, see the log in your eyes!”.
 Well, not only do we all tend to do this, but I have another secret for you: these specks have different colors!
-This means that each one sees another speck…
+This means that each one sees another dot…

 Congratulations.
 Now don’t look around.
-Close your eyes and answer the following question: how many green objects were there?
+Instead, close your eyes and answer the following question: how many green objects were there?

 (keep reading ↓)